jonnonz1/nz-statute-book/acts/public/2025/crimes-legislation-stalking-and-harassment-amendment-act-2025.md

 This Act is the Crimes Legislation (Stalking and Harassment) Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force 6 months after Royal assent.
+This Act comes into force on 26 May 2026.

 ## Part 1 — Amendments to Crimes Act 1961